bbbutterwell/books/wkuf_ch04.md

 *updated 2022-06-17*

+**A note from the Editor:**

+*The Reader would not be faulted for wondering at this point about the protagonist whom we'd been promised - that is, Harlii the Hooded Harbinger, a common hooded rat.
+Remember them?
+Where are they?
+Three chapters is a curious amount of reading to do before meeting the protagonist of a story.*

+*When I asked the Author at which point our hero might appear, they simply told me they were waiting for Maevis Morgan to get to that part.
+This is not really how books are written.
+This is what I told the Author - and we bickered for a while and finally I put my foot down and told them that the rat needed to appear before the end of chapter 4, and certainly no later.
+The Author was not happy about this, but eventually capitulated, and so now that's what happens, just near the end.*

+*Who exactly is writing this story?
+Is it the Author, Maevis Morgan, or myself?
+And how long do we intend to proceed with drawing out its set up?
+I cannot say.
+We all want the hero to get on with the heroics, and the villain to show up, to get in their way, by threatening somebody.
+I'm only supposed to be here to observe and seek out typographic anomalies and continuity errors, not tell the Author that the book's hero is missing.
+In any case, I believe we're back on track.*

+*Though I have no idea what any of these characters you are about to meet have to do with anything Ms. Morgan has been telling us so far.*

+---

 *From the Archive of the Compendium Allegoriian, WoM99+*

 *The Short Official Account of Known Heroes* was released bi-annually by the Accountants Ministry of Owl from WiM 447 to WiM 16, before the publication fell into a prolonged hiatus - the Arbiters Ministry having revived an old and unsolvable controversy over the methodologies of measuring the heroic nature of individuals of Owlic Citizenry, given verifiable records of their deeds and misdeeds. [^otherHeroLists]